-Summer, sadly, doesn’t last forever.
-Soon we’ll be wondering where all the light has gone.
-Then some of us will feel the onset of seasonal affective disorder (SAD), the condition that gives people depressed moods every fall and winter.
+The dark days of winter will cause some of us to feel the onset of seasonal affective disorder (SAD), the condition that gives people depressed moods every fall and winter.
 SAD is no laughing matter—it can make a big chunk of the year a terrible time for sufferers and can hurt their relationships, job performance and overall health.

 That’s why Bottom Line Personal keeps up with every development that can help our readers with SAD and why we recently caught up with Georgetown University’s Norman E. Rosenthal, MD, a pioneer in the field of SAD research, to get the latest facts about SAD and how to treat it.
 What he told us…